Priestville, Nova Scotia

+Priestville is an unincorporated community in the Canadian province of Nova Scotia, located in Pictou County.

 Geography

 Priestville is 2.5 km southeast of New Glasgow on Route 347, just north of the Trans-Canada Highway.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Priestville had a population of 157 living in 73 of its 79 total private dwellings, a change of from its 2016 population of 163.
 With a land area of 0.72 km2, it had a population density of in 2021.